u-Kuro/TechNews/README.md

 Users can view news in the following ways:

 - Home page: The latest technology news will be displayed on the home page.
-- By category: Users can select a specific category such as "Artificial Intelligence", "Cybersecurity", "Gaming", "Internet of Things", "Mobile", "Social Media", "Virtual Reality" and more.
+- By category: Users can select a specific category such as "Mobile Phones & Tablet", "Hardware", "Software", "Cybersecurity", and can add more.
 - By author: Users can view articles written by a specific author.
 - Search keywords: Users can search for articles based on keywords.
 - Article details: Users can click on a news article and see some details about the article with a "see more" link that takes them to the original journal of the article.